algorithm-archivists/algorithm-archive/contents/plotting/plotting.md

 #### changing the colorbar

-For plotting images from data files, we will often need to specify how we color the image by setting a custom colorbar
+For plotting images from data files, we will often need to specify how we color the image by setting a custom color bar

 {% method %}
 {% sample lang="gnuplot" %}

-In Gnuplot, there are not many predifined themes, but it is fairly easy to set your own theme for coloring a 2 dimensional image.
+In Gnuplot, there are not many predefined themes, but it is fairly easy to set your own theme for coloring a 2 dimensional image.
 This is done by setting a `palette` and there are [repositories online](https://github.com/Gnuplotting/gnuplot-palettes) that have a number of palettes to choose from.
 Simply put, a palette is a number line where you can set a color to be associated with whatever value you like, like in this example: